DiyaPShetty/OS_Task1/README.md

 During the animation:

 - 🔵 **Matrix A** – a horizontal black line indicates the current row.
-- 🟢 **Matrix B** – a vertical black line indicates the current column.
+- 🟢 **Matrix B** – a vertical black line indicates a column.
 - 🟠 **Matrix C** – the resultant matrix is filled progressively.

-This visually demonstrates:

-> **Row of Matrix A × Column of Matrix B → Result Matrix C**
+The visualization demonstrates how **rows of Matrix A are multiplied with the columns of Matrix B to form Matrix C**.

 ---